PeterAltmann/SSIdemo/README.md

 You can find the schema browsing the VDR: http://localhost:9000/browse/domain?page=1&query=&txn_type=101.

-Alice now creates a credential definition with the schema.
+Alice now creates a credential definition with the newly created schema.

 ```bash
 curl -X POST http://localhost:11000/credential-definitions \